 Key Market Trends:

-- Increasing adoption of smart waste management systems in the urban sector, driven by the rise of Smart Cities.
+- The rise of Smart Cities has increased the adoption of smart waste management systems in the urban sector.

 - Higher demand for sustainable waste disposal and recycling methods, motivated by public awareness and regulatory pressures.

-- The rise of Waste-to-Energy (WtE) technology, transforming waste into a resource for power generation.
+- The rise of Waste-to-Energy (WtE) technology transforms waste into a power generation resource.

 - Growing use of data and technology to improve waste collection and transportation efficiency.